-A 1080p screen will no longer suffice if you want to watch video on a screen greater than roughly 80 inches.
+A 1080p screen will no longer suffice if you want to watch video on a screen over roughly 80 inches.
 You’ll need a big, pricey 4K setup for this.
-A projector screen is nearly always more practical than an LCD TV for outside watching, such as organizing your own backyard movie night.
+A projector screen is nearly always more practical than an LCD TV for outside watching, such as organizing your backyard movie night.

-We looked for the best inflatable movie screen on the market to assist you to set up as quickly and easily as possible to go along with the best outdoor projectors, and speakers.
-At the end of the day, we came up with five options, each of which is available in a variety of sizes and features.
+We looked for the best inflatable movie screen on the market to assist you in setting up as quickly and easily as possible to go along with the best outdoor projectors and speakers.

 5 best inflatable movie screens